asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-What traditional alternative is VNet similar to?
+VNets are similar to

 %

-A network that you'd operate in your own data center
+a traditional network that you'd operate in your own data center

 ######

-What advantages does VNet offer over a network you'd operate in your own data center?
+VNet offers additional benefits of Azure's infrastructure over a network you'd operate in your own data center such as

 %

-VNet brings with it additional benefits of Azure's infrastructure such as:

 - Scale
 - Availability